The Epstein files are rocking Britain from the palace to parliament

 The former Prince Andrew, his ex-wife Sarah Ferguson and Peter Mandelson, the former UK ambassador to the US, are all listed multiple times in the latest trove of Epstein files, ramping up pressure on the trio to explain their ties to the late sex offender and further distance themselves from British institutions.

-Here’s how the Justice Department’s latest drop of files is scandalizing Britain.
+Here’s how the US Justice Department’s latest drop of files is scandalizing Britain.

 Andrew Mountbatten-Windsor

-Emails uncovered last year called Andrew’s claim into question.
-The British media reported that Andrew appeared to contact Epstein again in 2011, telling him to “keep in close touch” and that they were “in this together.”
-Soon after, King Charles III stripped Andrew, his brother, of his royal titles in October, and began the process to evict him from the royal estate at Windsor.
+Emails uncovered last year called Mountbatten-Windsor’s claim into question.
+The British media reported that Mountbatten-Windsor appeared to contact Epstein again in 2011, telling him to “keep in close touch” and that they were “in this together.”
+Soon after, King Charles III stripped Mountbatten-Windsor, his brother, of his royal titles in October, and began the process to evict him from the royal estate at Windsor.

 But the latest trove of Epstein files has heaped further scrutiny on the disgraced royal.
-Three undated photos appear to show the former prince, now Andrew Mountbatten-Windsor, kneeling over what appears to be a female – whose face has been redacted – who is lying fully clothed and supine on the floor.
-In two photos, Andrew touches her stomach and waist; in a third, he looks at the camera while on all fours, leaning over her body.
+Three undated photos appear to show the former prince, now Andrew Mountbatten-Windsor, kneeling over what appears to be a woman or girl – whose face has been redacted – who is lying fully clothed and supine on the floor.
+In two photos, Mountbatten-Windsor touches her stomach and waist; in a third, he looks at the camera while on all fours, leaning over her body.

 It is unclear when or where the images were taken; no captions or context for the photographs was provided with the document release.
 Neither the photographs nor the email messages suggest any wrongdoing.

-In her posthumous memoir, Giuffre accused Andrew of sexually abusing her when she was 17.
-She wrote that Andrew “believed that having sex with me was his birthright.”
-Despite claiming never to have met her, Andrew reportedly paid millions of dollars to Giuffre in 2022 to settle a civil case she brought against him.
+In her posthumous memoir, Giuffre once again accused Mountbatten-Windsor of sexually abusing her when she was 17.
+She wrote that Mountbatten-Windsor “believed that having sex with me was his birthright.”
+Despite claiming never to have met her, Mountbatten-Windsor reportedly paid millions of dollars to Giuffre in 2022 to settle a civil case she brought against him.
 He has repeatedly denied all allegations of wrongdoing and said he never witnessed or suspected any of the behavior that Epstein was accused of.

-The latest Epstein documents also contain an email exchange between Epstein and Andrew in August 2010, in which the financier invites the royal to meet a “friend” – whose name was redacted – for dinner in London.
-Andrew replied that he would be “delighted to see her” and told Epstein to pass on his contact details.
-Epstein then describes the woman as a 26-year-old Russian who is “clevere (sic) beautiful, trustworthy,” and confirms that she has Andrew’s email.
+The latest Epstein documents also contain an email exchange between Epstein and Mountbatten-Windsor in August 2010, in which the financier invites the royal to meet a “friend” – whose name was redacted – for dinner in London.
+Mountbatten-Windsor replied that he would be “delighted to see her” and told Epstein to pass on his contact details.
+Epstein then describes the woman as a 26-year-old Russian who is “clevere (sic) beautiful, trustworthy,” and confirms that she has Mountbatten-Windsor’s email.

-In November, Democrats on the House Oversight Committee requested that Andrew come to Washington to give evidence as part of the panel’s investigation into Epstein.
-Although Andrew did not respond to the request at the time, Starmer on Saturday urged the former prince to submit himself to questioning.
+In November, Democrats on the House Oversight Committee requested that Mountbatten-Windsor come to Washington to give evidence as part of the panel’s investigation into Epstein.
+Although Mountbatten-Windsor did not respond to the request at the time, Starmer on Saturday urged the former prince to submit himself to questioning.

 “Anybody who has got information should be prepared to share that information in whatever form they are asked to do that,” Starmer said.
 “You can’t be victim-centered if you’re not prepared to do that.”